davidgasquez/awesome-duckdb/README.md

 - [Malloy](https://www.malloydata.dev/) - Malloy is an experimental language for describing data relationships and transformations.
 Malloy connects to BigQuery and Postgres, and natively supports DuckDB.
 - [Evidence](https://evidence.dev) - Generate reports using SQL and markdown.
 The DuckDB connector allows querying across DuckDB, csv, parquet and json.
  - [SQL Playground](https://sql.quacking.cloud) - DuckDB-WASM based SQL playground for running queries on local or remote data, being able to show data as tables or visually as graphs.
+- [Census](https://www.getcensus.com/) - Census's dataset diffing for incremental syncs is powered by DuckDB.

 ## Libraries Powered by DuckDB